-It’s funny to look back over the relatively short life of the internet and see just how much things have changed.
+It’s funny to look back over the relatively short life of the internet and see just how much top website trends have changed.

 It has given designers like us the chance to offer our clients, large and small, a vast array of design options and functionality previously only available to businesses with deep pockets and access to a team of creatives and technical wizards.

 But, as we launch into another internet decade, what are the key trends and technologies that will be making their way to our pc’s, tablets and mobile phones in 2020?
 Let’s take a look shall we?

 Less is More When it Comes to Website Trends

 It is often said that elegance is defined by simplicity, maybe that’s true, and certainly we are seeing a move in web design toward a minimalist design style with lots of white space where stunning images and striking typography can really stand out.
 It used to be that things were just crammed in with not much opportunity to really think about and implement a decent layout.

 Using colours effectively are a big feature of current design website trends too, it is not only white space that is popular today, both subtle and bright colours are being used in page backgrounds, depending on the page content and functionality.

 But please don’t confuse simple with easy (or cheap!!), you still need to create the same level of visual excellence and user friendliness and often, with fewer elements, this can be quite tricky.